ethereumbook/ethereumbook/src/chapter_6.md

 > Nonce: A scalar value equal to the number of transactions sent from this address or, in the case of accounts with associated code, the number of contract-creations made by this account.

 Strictly speaking, the nonce is an attribute of the originating address—that is, it only has meaning in the context of the sending address.
-However, the nonce is not stored explicitly as part of an account's state on the blockchain.
-Instead, it is calculated dynamically by counting the number of confirmed transactions that have originated from an address.
+However, The nonce is stored explicitly as part of the account’s state.
+For an externally owned account, it increments whenever a transaction from that account is included in the blockchain, even if execution reverts.
+EIP-7702 authorization processing can also increment it.

 There are two scenarios where the existence of a transaction-counting nonce is important: the usability feature of transactions being included in the order of creation and the vital feature of transaction-duplication protection.
 Let's look at an example scenario for each of these: